Blunde1/My_Webpage/content/home/about.md

 - [atomic-bouldering-progression](https://play.google.com/store/apps): App for optimizing and logging training for climbing

 #### Hobbies 🧗🏻🐕‍🦺🛶🏕️ \
 I seek to go on more adventures into the wild.
-Preferably together with my wife and our Eurasier dog dog Arya (chalk-bearer).
+Preferably together with my wife and our eurasier dog Arya (chalk-bearer).
 I also enjoy climbing both indoors and outdoors while hammocking and in good company, and perhaps enjoy an easy kayak trip.

 #### Blogging 💻 \